viclai/Yakyu_VR/README.md

 ## Synopsis

-*Yakyu VR* is a <a href="https://goo.gl/eA6z7y" title="COM SCI 174A">course</a>
-project in development which creates a virtual reality of baseball based on the video game series,
-[*Power Pros*](https://en.wikipedia.org/wiki/Power_Pros), developed by [Konami](https://us.konami.com/), a Japanese entertainment company.
+*Yakyu VR* is a [course](https://goo.gl/eA6z7y) project in development which creates a virtual reality of baseball based on the video game series, [*Power Pros*](https://en.wikipedia.org/wiki/Power_Pros), developed by [Konami](https://us.konami.com/), a Japanese entertainment company.
 The goal of this project is to give fans the opportunity to see the game from multiple